FezekaMabece/startup-gen/README.md

 ## Features
 - **Trending Products:** Displays a list of currently trending products across various categories.
-- **Trending Topics:** Showcases trending topics to keep users informed about the latest discussions and trends.
 - **Chatbot Integration:** Includes a chatbot to provide personalized assistance and answers to user queries.

 ## Tech Stack